 - 1. Press a new exciter rotor or rotor shaft bearing on up to its locating shoulder on the shaft.
 Do not lubricate the shaft (Figure 7-1). - 2.
-Torque the six disc-to-hub bolts (Figure 7-1) to 50-57 N-m (37-42 lb-ft).
+Torque the six or eight disc-to-hub bolts (Figure 7-1) to 50-57 N-m (37-42 lb-ft).
 Make sure that: - A. The chamfered edge on the drive disc perimeter faces out to make assembly with the flywheel easier. - B. The rounded edges of the washers are on the disc side. - 3.
-Torque the six disc-to-flywheel bolts (Figure 7-1) to 27-31 N-m (20-23 lb-ft).
+Torque the six or eight disc-to-flywheel bolts (Figure 7-1) to 27-31 N-m (20-23 lb-ft).
 Make sure the rounded edges of the washers are on the disc side. - 4.
-Use the four throughbolts to help guide the stator on.
-Thread the ends with less thread into the flywheel housing and make sure the threads bottom. - 5.
-Make sure the scribed stator-flywheel index lines (Step 5, Disassembly) register. - 6.
+On models with a generator-to-engine flange, torque the flange bolts to 50-60N-m (37-45 lb-ft) and the end bell flange bolts to 9 N-m (8 lb-ft) - On models with stator through bolts, use the four throughbolts to help guide the stator on.
+Thread the ends with less thread into the flywheel housing and make sure the threads bottom. - 6.
+On models with stator through bolts, make sure the scribed stator-flywheel index lines (Step 5, Disassembly) register. - 7.
 Torque the two exciter stator screws (Figure 7-1) to 11 N-m (8 lb-ft).
-The pole to which the leads are tied must be up. - 7.
-Wipe the bearing bore in the end bell lightly with molybdenum disulfide grease and make sure the rubber O-ring (Figure 7-1) is in place. - Assemble the end bell to the stator, making sure the scribed index lines (Step 5, Disassembly) register and the rotor bearing seats fully in the bore.
+The pole to which the leads are tied must be up. - 8.
+Wipe the bearing bore in the end bell lightly with molybdenum disulfide grease and make sure the rubber O-ring (Figure 7-1) is in place.

+- On models with stator through bolts, assemble the end bell to the stator, making sure the scribed index lines (Step 5, Disassembly) register and the rotor bearing seats fully in the bore.
 Pull the field leads out the same opening as the stator leads.
-Torque the nuts on the generator throughbolts to 38-43 N-m (28-32 lb-ft).

-- 9. Secure the end bell cover plate and torque the four screws to 3.8 N-m (8 lb-in). - Reassemble all the remaining components.
+Torque the nuts on the generator throughbolts to 38-43 N-m (28-32 lb-ft). - 10.
+Secure the end bell cover plate and torque the four screws to 3.8 N-m (8 lb-in). - 11.
+Reassemble all the remaining components.
 Make sure to resecure the ring terminals of grounding straps and leads with two star washers, one on each side, for good electrical continuity.
 Torque the vibration isolator through bolts to 27-33 lb-ft (37-44.7 N-m).